pradeepa-s/temperature_logger/README.md

-# temperature_logger
+# Temperature Logger

-UOP Temperature Logger Workshop
+A temperature logger project to start learning fundamentals of product design.